pnnl/tesp/examples/pypower/README.md

 # PYPOWER Example

-Copyright (c) 2017-18, Battelle Memorial Institute

 This example simply verifies that PYPOWER will run a 9-bus case and communicate over FNCS.
 To run and plot it:

 1. ./runpp.sh (Mac/Linux) or runpp (Windows)
-2. python plots.py
+2. python3 plots.py  # use pythonw on Mac or just python on Windows

 In addition, traced FNCS messages will be written to pptracer.out